Seir Kieran GAA: Intermediate success

-The first Intermediate Title came in Ballyduff, Tullamore on 20 September 1931, when Seir Kieran (captained by PJ Grogan) beat Clara by 5-7 to 2-5.
-At Senior grade for the following two seasons, the Clareen side gave stirring displays against the likes of Coolderry and a rising Tullamore team.
+The first Intermediate title came in Ballyduff, Tullamore on 20 September 1931, when Seir Kieran beat Clara by 5-7 to 2-5.
+The club played at Senior grade for the following two seasons.
 The 1932 panel was augmented by Dick and Willie Conway from Roscomroe, a district of Kinnitty Parish with historic ties to Seir Kieran.
-Other noted players included Mick Leahy, Kieran Grogan and Dan Murphy, although none could compare with red-maned Jim Killeen "the thatcher", one of the finest-ever Clareen hurlers.
-Originally from Lusmagh, Jim and his brother Mick had come to Clareen as young boys, where they lived with a childless couple, Din Browne and his wife.
+Other players included Mick Leahy, Kieran Grogan, Dan Murphy and Jim Killeen.
+Originally from Lusmagh, Jim Killeen and his brother Mick had come to Clareen as young boys.

-Seir Kieran were a diminished force after Killeen went to Killdangan in North Tipperary in the mid-1930s (a time when many others were emigrating to England), but they recovered to claim the Offaly Intermediate Hurling Final of 1938 against North Portarlington.
-Played at Tullamore on 27 August 1938, this match also served as the Junior Final of 1937, with the result that Seir Kieran annexed both Titles in the one hour of hurling.
-The Clareen side, featuring players such as Pakie Troy (who served as club secretary for many years) and Jack Purcell, scored 6-8 to North Portarlington's 2-1.